-The clinic also has arrangements with The Independent Pharmacy which is an online pharmacy who you can post your prescription to and they will send it to you in the post.
+The clinic also has arrangements with Cloudrx which is an online pharmacy we can email your prescription to, and they will send you the medication in the post.

 You will be prescribed enough medication during your appointment to last until your next review and repeat prescriptions are discouraged without an appointment.
-If you have not attended a review appointment and you then run out of your medication, provided it is appropriate to issue, a prescription for a limited supply of medication for 1 month will be given until you can attend a face to face appointment.
+If you have not attended a review appointment and you then run out of your medication, provided it is appropriate to issue, a prescription for a limited supply of medication for 1 month will be given until you can attend an appointment.
 Please call the surgery to request this and tell the receptionist the names and doses of medication you are taking.
-Prescriptions which are issued outside of an appointment will incur a £30 fee.
+Prescriptions which are issued outside of an appointment will incur a fee.